Emerging Leaders Program

-Graduates of the combined Master of Science in Management and PA programs will be equipped with the business competencies to succeed in a complex health care environment and have the character and drive to transform the delivery of health care while promoting its responsible use.
+Graduates of the combined MSM and PA programs will be equipped with the business competencies to succeed in a complex health care environment and have the character and drive to transform the delivery of health care while promoting its responsible use.

 Scholarships and Preferred Admission

 Candidates for the Emerging Leaders Program are eligible for preferred admission and are automatically considered for merit-based scholarships.
 Candidates must apply and be accepted to both the MSM and PA programs in advance of beginning the sequential degree.
 Interested candidates should complete the CASPA application and indicate their interest for Emerging Leaders Program on the supplemental portion of the application.
 Those who have expressed interest and have also met the admission criteria for the PA program will be considered for the Emerging Leaders Program.